GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/06.851-860/10.Is-My-Name-Written-There/docs.md

 ---
+title: |
-title: 860.
-Is My Name Written There?
+    860. Is My Name Written There? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 860.
+Is My Name Written There?.
+Lord, I care not for riches, Neither silver nor gold; I would make sure of heaven, I would enter the fold; In the book of thy kingdom, With its pages so fair, Tell me, Jesus, my Saviour, Is my name written there?
+Chorus: Is my name written there, On the page white and fair?
+In the book of thy kingdom, Is my name written there?
+    keywords:  |
-    keywords: Christ in Song, Is My Name Written There?, Lord, I care not for riches, Is my name written there
+        Christ in Song, adventhymnals, advent hymnals, Is My Name Written There?, Lord, I care not for riches.
+Is my name written there,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 860. IS MY NAME WRITTEN THERE?
+####  Christ in Song,

 ```txt
 1.